shaneholloman/uvi/memory-bank/progress.md

 ## Known Issues

-- No automatic prefill of git user information
+- ✅ Automatic prefill of user information implemented (FIXED)
 - No check for required tools (gh CLI, uv CLI)
 - No option to add pylint in prompt arguments
 - No python_version selection option